Per IRS Publication 907 Tax Highlights for Persons with Disabilities, on page 3:

 If you retired on disability, you must include in income any disability pension you receive under a plan that is paid for by your employer.
 You must report your taxable disability payments as wages on line 1 of Form 1040 or 1040-SR until you reach minimum retirement age.
-Minimum retirement age is generally the age at which you can first receive a pension or annuity if you are not disabled.
+Minimum retirement age is generally the age at which you can first receive a pension or annuity if you aren’t disabled.

 Long-Term Care Insurance